Psychometric tests are the first step to your dream internship

 Financial services firms, such as banks or the Big 4, all look for solid numerical skills – so expect to have to complete at least one numerical reasoning test before being able to proceed to a telephone interview.

 However, some companies (for example, KPMG) will first send you a situational judgement test where you’ll be given a number of different workplace scenarios and asked to choose options as how you would deal with them.
 The purpose of this is to assess if you are a good fit for the competencies sought by firms such as KPMG.
 Many banks also use these tests.
-You can practice situational judgement tests here.

 Once you pass the judgement test, you’ll be sent an invitation to complete at least one further psychometric test.
 Applicants to the field of professional and financial services will certainly need to complete a timed numerical test, and quite likely a verbal test too.
 Numerical reasoning tests are designed to assess your maths skills.